ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 So lets get into it, you will need the following if following on at home:

 1. 1024MB+ Ubuntu instance.
 We're using a [OrionVM Cloud](http://orionvm.com.au) instance
+2. Your ssh public key
-2. About 10 minutes spare time.
+3. About 10 minutes spare time.

 Once you have created an instance, login as root using the console and ensure you have a password set, if not run: `passwd`